PatBall1/detectree2/docs/source/contributing.rst

 ..
 We therefore opt for a less strict autoformatter in favour of a style-guide.
 Strict autoformatters ensure consistency, but at the detriment to readability.

-..
-As an aside: The difference between the strict autoformatter ``black`` and the style we adopt here is demonstrated for function arguments with the example below.
+As an aside: The difference between the strict autoformatter ``yapf`` and the official demonstrated for function arguments with the example below.
 Both examples are PEP8 compliant and will pass ``flake8`` linting checks.
-The former is better for diffs and typing clarity, whereas the latter is fewer lines.
+The former is better for diffs and typing clarity, whereas the latter has fewer lines.

 .. code-block:: python3
-    # black:
+    # black or yapf:
     def tile_data(
         data: DatasetReader,
         out_dir: str,